 There’s neither an overabundance of water, nor good bird planting cover on the high plains.
 The Wyoming Game and Fish Department managed wildlife areas that would work, but their regulations and bureaucracy would not accommodate organized training and testing events.
 But the committee didn’t give up.
 The Richardson’s accountant suggested the committee talk to Dave Berry, a rancher client of his.
 Berry’s Horse Creek and Cattle Company, about 30 miles northwest of Cheyenne, featured several ponds, plus irrigated meadows that were minimally grazed at the base of unique foothills.
 The ranch featured everything needed for testing and training plus mountain scenery.
 Dave Berry was receptive and the Richardsons stepped up to make a long-term deal.
 With training and testing grounds secured, the Frontier NAVHDA Chapter got its official start in the spring of 2003 and hosted its first test August 16-17 that year.

 The chapter has hosted one or two test weekends every year since.
-Over the years the Frontier Chapter has had the privilege to host well-known NAVHDA judges Roland Drew from Maine, Dick St. Amant of Arizona, Bob West of Ohio, Cheryl Aguiar from Wyoming, and Mike Bowman from Montana.
+Over the years the Frontier Chapter has had the privilege to host well-known NAVHDA judges Roland Drew from Maine, Dick St. Amant of Arizona, Bob West of Ohio, Tom Swezey and Brian Thoman from Colorado, Cheryl Aguiar from Wyoming, and Mike Bowman from Montana.
 Dogs have come to Cheyenne to test from as far away as California and Washington.

 We hope to meet you and your dog at a Frontier Chapter event sometime, too.